pedrolp85/homework/README.md

 ### Running the tests inside the container

-Pytest is included in the package section of the Pipfile (instead of package-dev section as usual) justin case you want to run the test suite inside the container
+Pytest is included in the package section of the Pipfile (instead of package-dev section as usual) just in case you want to run the test suite inside the container
 Another image is buid with another entrypoint that runs pytest and exits the container